rieske/cloudflare-logs-forwarder/README.md

 sam deploy --guided
 ```

-The first command will build the source of your application in `cloudflare-logs-lambda-function/build.gradle` using Gradle and
+The first command will build the source of your application using Gradle and
 create a deployment package in the `.aws-sam/build` folder.
 The second command will package and deploy your application to AWS, with a series of prompts:

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, default will be `cloudflare-logs-forwarder`.
 * **AWS Region**: The AWS region you want to deploy your app to.
+* **LambdaRoleArn**: ARN of the role with attached AWSLambdaExecute policy
+* **CloudflareLogPushUserArn**: ARN of the Cloudflare user that will be pushing logs to this bucket.
+You will get this ARN when configuring the logpush in Cloudflare.
+* **LogForwarderHttpEndpoint**: HTTP endpoint where the logs will be forwarded to - this is just an example - modify the source of the function and the passed variable per your needs.
+* **LogForwarderCredentials**: Basic Auth token for the HTTP ingest HTTP endpoint - this is just an example - modify the source of the function and the passed variable per your needs.
 * **Confirm changes before deploy**: If set to yes, any change sets will be shown to you before execution for manual review.
 If set to no, the AWS SAM CLI will automatically deploy application changes.
-* **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
-By default, these are scoped down to minimum required permissions.
-To deploy an AWS CloudFormation stack which creates or modified IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
-If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
+* **Allow SAM CLI IAM role creation**: This template is configured to use an external role, passed by **LambdaRoleArn** parameter above so that the function can be deployed by an unprivileged user.
+Answer `n` here.
-* **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.
+* **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to the `samconfig.toml` file, so that next time you can just re-run `sam deploy` without parameters to deploy updates to the lambda function.

 ## Fetch, tail, and filter Lambda function logs